lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 data types and need to learn about [Serdes](https://kafka.apache.org/33/documentation/streams/developer-guide/datatypes.html).

-In our last example I showcased a very specific type of join called `KTable` to `KTable` join.
+In our last example, I showcased a very specific type of join called `KTable` to `KTable` join.
 There's much more to joining streams and the [official docs](https://kafka.apache.org/33/documentation/streams/developer-guide/dsl-api.html#joining) have a detailed explanation of join semantics.